-Parents will always be informed by letter when children are likely to be late e.g. if an outing or sporting event is taking place that will extend beyond the normal closing time.
-Parental consent forms will be issued for signature before any pupils are taken out of school but a general consent form for short local visits will be issued at the start of each session to all new parents.
+Parents will be informed via GroupCall (the school email system for contacting parents) when children are likely to be late e.g. if an outing or sporting event is taking place that will extend beyond the normal closing time.
+Parental consent forms (EE2 forms) will be issued for signature before any pupils are taken out of school but a general consent form for short local visits will be issued at the start of each session to all new parents.
+Please make sure the school has up to date emergency contact information.